cheapjack/AlgaeBioPlasticLab/docs/Workshop1.md

 Critical making is a phrase coined by [Matt Ratto](https://criticalmaking.com/matt-ratto/) and used broadly by other researchers working around maker culture, such as [Garnet Hertz](http://www.conceptlab.com/criticalmaking/), and in the fields of Human Computer Interaction (HCI) that explore things like Biotic Gaming, games that use digital technology and art to play with other organisms, something I call *Interspecies Gaming*.
 A good example is Raphael Kim's [MouldRush](https://raphael.kim/mould-rush-1).

-Critical Making is also a part of my field research, Science and Technology Studies (STS) which explores the social and political implications of the historical construction of science and technology.
+Critical Making is also a part of the field of Science and Technology Studies (STS) which explores the social and political implications of the historical construction of science and technology.
 STS challenges how our theories and methods, what we think and how we do things, partly shape the world and what it is possible to know about.
-Critical making really brings these theories and methods together and tries to think through making.
+Critical making really brings these theories and methods together and tries to think like STS *through* making.
 So today we're doing a bunch of activity to think about the limits and implication of Biomaterials

 ## Biomaterials